pese-git/codelab_ide/README.md

 - **Code Editor** - Edit files with syntax highlighting for multiple languages
 - **Built-in Terminal** - Execute commands and run scripts
 - **Cross-platform** - Runs on Windows, Linux, and macOS
+- **Modular Architecture** - Clean separation of concerns with dedicated packages

 ### 🎯 Core Functionality
 - Open and browse project directories